rustodon/rustodon/README.md

 Rustodon is an [Mastodon](https://joinmastodon.org)-compatible _federated social microblogging server_.
 It utilizes [_ActivityPub_](http://activitypub.rocks) to _federate_ with a constellation of _other servers_, connecting their communities with yours.

 ## Current Status
 **You probably don't want to use this, yet**.
-Federation is WIP, UI is WIP, we don't have timelines, etc.
+Federation is WIP, etc.

-We currently have authentication, users, profiles, statuses, content warnings, actor and status visibility as both HTML and AS2.
+We currently have authentication, users, profiles, statuses, content warnings, actors and statuses published as both HTML and AS2, and timelines.
-We **do not** have timelines, status delivery, inboxes, outboxes, notifcations, mentions, post privacy, or account privacy.
+We **do not** have a job system, status delivery, inboxes, outboxes, notifcations, mentions, post privacy, or account privacy.

 If you want to work on making Rustodon feature-complete, check out the [issue tracker](https://github.com/rustodon/rustodon/issues)!
-We're not just looking for Rust devs, either; CSS witches, brainstormers, and documentation enthusiasts are highly welcome :smiley:
+We're not just looking for Rust devs, either; CSS witches, documentarians, UI/UX aficionados, etc, are highly welcome :smiley:

 ## Hacking on the code